eclipse/xtext/CONTRIBUTING.md

 You need a [GitHub](https://github.com/join) and an [Eclipse](https://accounts.eclipse.org/user/register) account for which you signed the [Eclipse Contributor Agreement](https://accounts.eclipse.org/user/login?destination=user/eca).

  1. Make sure there is a GitHub issue for what you want to work on.
  2. Announce in the comments section that you want to work on the issue.
-Also describe the solution you want to implement.
-To improve the chances for your contribution to be accepted, you'll want to wait for the feedback of the committers.
+Also, describe the solution you want to implement.
+To improve the chance that your contribution is accepted, you'll want to wait for the feedback of the committers.
  3. Implement your change.
 Take care to follow the [quality guidelines](QUALITY_GUIDELINES.md) to improve the chance that your contribution is accepted by a committer.
  4. [Sign off](https://git-scm.com/docs/git-commit#git-commit--s) your commits using the same email address you are using for your Eclipse account.
  5. Run the Maven/Gradle build locally to see if everything compiles and all tests pass.